 - Idea Deciding

-How is this different to conventional problem solving?
+How is this different from conventional business problem-solving?

-- Development of a new set of mental models which allows us to perceive and see the initial problem at its core, as well its whole systems level.
+- Development of a new set of mental models which allows us to be conscious, so that we can perceive and see the initial problem at its core, as well as at a whole-systems level.

-- A way of juggle multiple perspectives to plan in an emergent way – which ultimately emerges unexpected, often disruptive, creative ideas that ultimately lead to innovative breakthrough solutions.
+- A way of juggle multiple perspectives to plan in an emergent, divergent and convergent way – which ultimately emerges unexpected, often disruptive, creative ideas that ultimately lead to innovative breakthrough solutions.

-By intentionally generating discovery for innovation by embodying and enacting a generative listening, inquiring and debating skill-set creates the bridge between the visible worlds (what we see and know) as it meets the invisible world (the hidden place from which we now know how to perceive it).
-This generates fresh ways of sensing, perceiving and addressing business problem solving.
+Intentionally generating discovery for innovation by embodying and enacting a generative listening, inquiring and conversing skill-set creates the bridge between the visible worlds (what we see and know) as it meets the invisible world (the hidden place from which we now know how to perceive it).

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviours and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.